nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 Just because colors share many elements doesn't make them equivalent.
 We also describe how the color pattern applies to `const` and show why some parts of the pattern don't make sense in that context.
 We think that `const` should use the pattern where it makes sense, but avoid it (or use a distinct pattern) where it does not fit.

-## Conclusion: follow the pattern for present and future colors, or explain why you don't

-Looking forward, this RFC doesn't make binding statements about [future language features](#future-possibilities), but it does strongly suggest that we follow the color pattern where it makes sense.
-If a feature has some parts of the pattern, we should either add the other parts or offer an explanation why they don't apply.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Our guide-level explanation proceeds in three phases:

-1. We begin by **defining the color pattern**, using the example of `async`.
-2. Next, we develop a subset of this pattern appropriate for **effect-carrying colors**, using the example of `const` and examining how it differs from `async`.
+Our guide-level explanation proceeds in three phases.
+We begin by **defining the color pattern** for **rewrite colors**, using `async` as our running example.
+A *rewrite color* `K` is one that, like `async`, transforms the result type for `K`-colored functions and blocks into a distinct type, reflecting the impact of the color.

+Next, we define a **subset of the color pattern** appropriate for **filter colors**.
+A *filter color* `K` is one that, like `const` or `unsafe`, tracks the presence of absence of kinds of operations.
+Since filter colors do not change how code executes, they also do not change the result type of a `K`-block, so only some parts of the color pattern are relevant.

-3. Finally, we include an example of **teaching `async`**, with the goal of demonstrating how the parts of the color pattern work together to form a coherent whole.
-Note that colors themselves are not a user-facing concept that we teach explicitly.
+Finally, we close with a section that explains the `async` color, making use of the various parts of the pattern described in the first section.

 ## Defining the "color pattern"